CODE OF CONDUCT

-The efficiency and reputation of the Evolution Sports is dependent on the conduct and efficiency of its coaches and volunteers delivering sessions within the wider community.
+The efficiency and reputation of Evolution Sports (ES) is dependent on the conduct and efficiency of its coaches and volunteers delivering sessions within the wider community.

-All employees and/or volunteers representing ES has a responsibility and duty of care to ensure that they perform their duties whilst adhering to the procedures as set out within this policy and training.
+All employees and/or volunteers representing ES have a responsibility and duty of care to ensure that they perform their duties whilst adhering to the procedures as set out within this policy and training.

-Code of Conduct aims to gain the trust and respect of staff, volunteers, customers, providers and the public in general, it must be clear that the Trust adhere to a strict code of conduct and demonstrate high standards of integrity and value.
+This Code of Conduct aims to gain the trust and respect of staff, volunteers, customers, providers and the public in general, it must be clear that ES adhere to a strict code of conduct and demonstrate high standards of integrity and value.

 - High personal standards

-- Appropriate conduct and in particular to children, young people and adults
+- Appropriate conduct in particular to children, young people and adults

 - Respect for other staff and volunteers